dojojo2020/nginx-hello/SUSE-Rancher-K3s/README.md

 # Deploy this Hello World WebApp container to SUSE K3s cluster

-The steps to deploy Hello World WebApp container with PVC to OCI
+The steps to deploy Hello World WebApp container with PVC to K3s + Longhorn

 % kubectl create -f nginx-hello-app-pvc.yaml